God Pruned My Pride

 Proverbs 16:18

 Life had been going pretty well.
-I had been doing great, I was content.
-The kids were all healthy and thriving.
-My husband and I were both gainfully employed, our debt was minimal and we were comfortable in our home.
+I was doing great; I was content.
+The kids were healthy and thriving, my husband and I were both gainfully employed, our debt was minimal and we were comfortable in our daily routine.
 Life was good.
 Then two major events happened which turned everything upside-down.
 Both events humbled me in so many ways, but both also provided a rich environment for my pride to take center stage.

 By far, the most devastating was the first event.
-After a few months of swallowing difficulties followed by 7 months on an acid-free diet with no ease in swallowing, my husband of 35 years, was diagnosed with Amyotrophic Lateral Sclerosis (ALS), aka Lou Gehrig’s disease.
-It is a terminal disease with no known cure and no helpful treatments.
-The prognosis is nothing but devastating.
+After a few months of swallowing difficulties followed by 7 months on an acid-free diet (a misdiagnosis) with no ease in swallowing, my husband of 35 years, was told he had Amyotrophic Lateral Sclerosis (ALS), aka Lou Gehrig’s disease.
+It is a terminal disease with no known cure and no substantial treatments.
+The prognosis was nothing short of devastating.
 My husband had no other option but to resign from his job the day he was diagnosed.
-We were in shock, we were numb.
+Shocked doesn't even begin to describe our state of mind.

 The second event occurred two months later when I resigned my job of 13 years to be his full-time caregiver.
 We had some savings and a small retirement but neither would get us very far.